• Skip to primary navigation

 1. First, preheat your oven to 425 degrees.

-2. Then line a sheet pan with aluminum foil or parchment paper.
+2. Line a sheet pan with aluminum foil or parchment paper.

-3. Rinse one bunch of broccoli rabe, cut off the very bottom of each stalk, then cut the stems into 1-2 inch chunks.
+3. Rinse one bunch of broccoli rabe (about 1 pound total).
+Cut off the very bottom of each stalk, then cut the stems into 1-2 inch chunks.
 Leaves and florets can be left whole.

 4. Toss the broccoli rabe with 2 tablespoons of olive oil, ½ teaspoon of salt, and ¼ teaspoon of red pepper flakes (if desired) in a large bowl.

-5. Then spread out into one layer on sheet pan.
+5. Spread out into one layer on sheet pan.

 6. Roast broccoli rabe for 15 minutes, or until stems are tender and leaves are crispy.